portworx/px-docs/cloud/gcp/gcp.md

 ## Install

-Now configure the PX installation arguments to access this file by way of it's environmnet variables.
+If you used an account file above, you will have to configure the PX installation arguments to access this file by way of it's environmnet variables.
 In the installation arguments for PX, pass in the location of this file via the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.
 (See the installation arguments [here](https://docs.portworx.com/runc/options.html#installation-arguments-to-px)).

 For example, use `-e GOOGLE_APPLICATION_CREDENTIALS=/etc/pwx/gcp.json`.

+If you installing on Kuberentes, you can use a Secret to mount `/etc/pwx/gcp.json` into the Portworx Daemonset and then expose `GOOGLE_APPLICATION_CREDENTIALS` as an env in the Daemonset.

 Follow [these instructions](https://docs.portworx.com/#install-with-a-container-orchestrator) to install Portworx based on your container orchestration environment.